-Only projects/actions with no air emissions or that are equal to or less than the scope, activity, and size of the FONSI Action can use this CATEX directly.
-If an action is greater in scope, activity, or size than the FONSI action, the project/action is NOT to be CATEXed without undergoing a Level II, Quantitative Assessment, with ACAM.
-This CATEX may be taken ONLY if the ACAM assessment indicates an insignificant air quality impact.
-Additionally, documentation is required, specifically state:
+Only projects/actions with no air emissions or that are equal to or less than the scope, activity, and size of the FONSI Action can use this CATEX.
+Additionally, there must be documentation that is readily available to the general public of the previously evaluated FONSI and the associated insignificant impact ACAM assessment.
+The projects/actions MUST BE obviously equal to or less than in scope, activity, and size; at the same relative location; and still has the exact same attainment status of the previous FONSI action to use this CATEX.
+If an action is greater in scope, activity, or size, differs in location, or has a different attainment status than the FONSI action, the project/action CANNOT use this.
+Additionally, documentation is required, specifically stating: